hmc-cs111-spring2023/project-carsonfrench/notebooks/Notebook1.md

 (e.g., a sketch of the design or a screenshot of a running program), links to code, and any other resources that you think will help clearly convey your design process.

+One of my big decisions this week was choosing a host language.

 ## Questions